-and restricting felling. have LSI Es on this
+and restricting felling. have L SEs on this

 Supports improved air site in-

-ation with
+nation with

-C1 - Promoting other pla
+olans and

-nmes as a
+immes as a

-increased
+of increased

-sustainable modes of diffuse III CI C C C C C
+sustainable modes of diffuse

-transport and increased atmosph porio
+transport and increased atmos

 accessibility to promote pollution

-1.

-more cycling and walking
+more cycling and walking 511.

 C3 -Impact of

 development on

 Highways - seeks to

 manage and mitigate

 the impact of

 development on

 highways, managing

 congestion and

 atmospheric pollution

 BE1 - Urban Design -

 promotes design that

 encourages walking and

 cycling and efficient

 energy consumption.

 ER1 - Renewable Energy

 - promoting cleaner

 energy generation and

 consumption.

 The Council is proposing a

 comprehensive mitigation

 strategy to address the

 individual and cumulative

 impacts of proposed

 development on traffic.
 This

 along with Draft Local Plan

 Policies that seek to

 improve connectivity and

 enhance access to

 sustainable transport modes